ashrafulhossain1/github-team-contribution-guide/README.md

 4️⃣ Inform the **team leader** about the pull request.

 ⚠️ **Important Considerations:**
-- If this is your **final version**, inform the **team manager** so they can **review and merge** your changes. 🚀
+- If this is your final version, inform the **team leader** so they can review and merge your changes.
+Once merged, avoid working on this branch further.
-- If further changes are needed, **notify the team leader before merging**.
+-  If further changes are needed, notify the **team leader** before merging.
+You can continue working on the same branch and push additional commits before finalizing.
+Once your final changes are complete, inform the **team leader** again.

 ---

 ## ✅ Step 7: **Await Approval**
 🎉 If you have successfully reached this point, you are welcome!
-You should now wait for the **team manager** to review and merge your changes.
+You should now wait for the **team leader** to review and merge your changes.
 Once approved, your contributions will be added to the **main repository**.

 ---